jlorich/dot_configure/README.md

       extend DotConfigure
     end

-`TestClass` will now have availalbe configuration blocks and options!
+`TestClass` will now have a configure method and options!

     TestClass.configure do |config|
       config.dot_configure_rules = true
     end

     => #<DotConfigure::Options dot_configure_rules=true>

+The resulting options are now available at `TestClass.options`

 #####Include DotConfigure to provide instance level options
 When you `include` dotconfigure, rather than extend, you get all the Class/Module level options, but also get seperate instance-level options objects.